italia/developers.italia.it/en/legal-notice.md

   opinions it expresses.
 In any case, insults, vulgarity, offenses, abuse, threats and, in general, discriminatory, violent or defamatory attitudes will not be tolerated.
 * The published contents must always respect the privacy of people.
-  References to facts or details without public relevance should be avoided e that harm the personal sphere of third parties.
+  References to facts or details without public relevance and that harm the personal sphere of third parties should be avoided.
 * The interest of the topics with respect to the activities of the Presidency of the Council of Ministers is an essential requirement: it is not possible in any how to use these spaces for purposes other than institutional ones.